Elimination & DTMF Problem Tech Bulletin

 that fixes it!

-One other thing that will clobber DTMF digits is induced AC on a
+cause of DTMF problems is induced AC on a

-phone line, where the 60 cycle waveform with the two other tone
+With induced AC, the 60 cycle waveform with the two other DTMF tone

 waveforms looks like a third tone, making DTMF recognition